guohaoxiang/NH-Rep/README.md

         $ conda env create -f environment.yml
         $ conda activate nhrep

-Meanwhile, you need to build iso-surface generator mannually, please refer [here](IsoSurfaceGen/README.md).
-The built executable file lies in _IsoSurfaceGen/build/App/console_pytorch/ISG_console_pytorch_.
+Meanwhile, you need to build iso-surface generator mannually, please refer [here](code/IsoSurfaceGen/README.md).
+The built executable file lies in _code/IsoSurfaceGen/build/App/console_pytorch/ISG_console_pytorch_.

 After that, you can conduct implicit conversion and iso-surface extraction as mentioned above.

 ## Data downloading
 We provide the pre-processed ABC dataset used for training NH-Rep [here](https://pan.baidu.com/s/1F8kKQM7AcOPBrl1oqLgJQA?pwd=asdf), which can be extracted by [7-Zip](https://www.7-zip.org/).
-Please unzip it under the root folder.
+Please unzip it under the _data_ folder.
 For each model, there will be 3 input items:
 ```
 *_50k.xyz: 50,000 sampled points of the input B-Rep, can be visualized with MeshLab.
 *_50k_mask.txt: (patch_id + 1) of sampled points.
 *_50k_csg.conf: Boolean tree built on the patches, stored in nested lists. 'flag_convex' indicates the convexity of the root node.
 ```
-For example, ./input_data/broken_bullet_50k_csg.conf looks like:
+For example, _data/input_data/broken_bullet_50k_csg.conf_ looks like:
 ```
 csg{
     list = [0,1,[2,3,4,],],